IAAF chief denies suggestion of negligence in doping tests

-KUALA LUMPUR The head of world athletics said on Monday that any suggestion his organization had been negligent in drug testing of athletes was "laughable".
+KUALA LUMPUR The head of world athletics said on Monday that any suggestion his organisation had been negligent in drug testing of athletes was "laughable".

 "There are allegations made, no evidence," IAAF president Lamine Diack told Reuters in the Malaysian capital Kuala Lumpur.
 "We want to look into them seriously because to say that in athletics between 2001 and 2012 we did not do a serious job with tests is laughable."